-- On the front panel, press MENU, then choose Tools using the control knob, and select P1 or P2 Setup. - or - - In the Workstation AppCenter, select System | Configuration, click Channel, and select the P1 or P2 tab.
+• On the front panel, press MENU, then choose Tools using the control knob, and select P1 or P2 Setup.

+• In the Workstation AppCenter, select System | Configuration, click Channel, and select the P1 or P2 tab.

-Select a menu it em And make settings as needed Video Output Video Output NTSC (SD) Select the video format for the play Format XGA (1024 X 768) channel(s).
+Select a menu item And make settings as needed Video Output Video Output NTSC (SD) Select the video format for the play Format XGA (1024 X 768) channel(s).
 WXGA (1365 X 768) 1080i (1920x1080) Aspect Ratio Standard Widescreen These choices available when Video output type is NTSC, PAL, or XGA.
-Aspect Ration Conversion Bars Crop Bars and Crop Refer to "About video scaling settings on page 36.
+Aspect Ration Conversion Bars Crop Bars and Crop Refer to "About video scaling settings" on page 36.
 Output Component Type RGB Y, Pb, Pr Select your component type.
-Output Pedestal On Off Select the appropriate pedestal setting Still-play mode still-play signal for freeze on last fram line interpolated, of mode, the play cha of displaying freeze enabled/disabled in ttings determine how to generate the r the play channel when it is setup to be of video in stop mode.
-You can select or interlaced.
-Note that in normal play nnel can be setup for E to E mode instead frame in stop mode.
-E to E mode is an the application running on the channel of E-to-E mode" on page 76 Field (interpolated) This is the default setting and uses the content of one field for both fields during still-play for a one field freeze.
-This mode eliminates the motion jitted that can be present in Interlaced mode.
+Output Pedestal On Off Select the appropriate pedestal setting.
+Still-play mode Still-Play mode settings determine how to generate the still-play signal for the play channel when it is setup freeze on last frame of video in stop mode.
+You can line interpolated, or interlaced.
+Note that in normal prode, the play channel can be setup for E to E mode in of displaying freeze frame in stop mode.
+E to E mode enabled/disabled in the application running on the che Refer to " Selecting E-to-E mode " on page 76 Field (interpolated) This is the default setting and uses the content of one field for both fields during still-play for a one field freeze.
+This mode eliminates the motion jitter that can be present in Interlaced mode.
 Frame (Interlaced) This mode displays two fields in still play mode for a two field freeze.
 With this mode you might see some motion jitter in still-play.

 Select a menu item And make settings as needed Video Output, cont.
 Test Mode (colorbars) On Off Temporarily displays 75% colorbar signal on the channel output.
 This setting is for test purposes only, so it is not saved.
-ProcAmp Video Gain 0-255 These controls adjust the color balance Control Chroma Gain 0-255 in the video image and should only be adjusted to correct a problem with a Chroma Phase -127 to +128 faulty clip or with external output Black Level 0-15 equipment.
+ProcAmp Video Gain 0-255 These controls adjust the color balance Control Chroma Gain 0-255 In the video image and should only be adjusted to correct a problem with a Chroma Phase -127 to +128 faulty clip or with external output Black Level 0-15 - equipment.
 Otherwise, leave these controls at their default settings.
 Sharpness 0-12 Video Output Timing Frame Offset Delays the video output.
-Range: NTSC 0-1 frames, PAL 0-3 frames Line Offset (coarse) Delays the video output.
-Range: NTSC (525 lines) 0-524 lines, PAL (625 lines) 0-624 lines.
+Range: NTSC 0-1 frames, PAL frames Line Offset (coarse) Delays the video o lines, PAL (625 li output.
+Range: NTSC (525 lines) 0-524 nes) 0-624 lines.
 Sample Offset (fine) Delays the video output.
 Range: NTSC (525 lines) 0-1715 clock samples, PAL (625 lines) 0-1727 clock samples.
-Analog Sub-pixel Offset Delays the timing within one sample interval.
-This applies to analog video only and is available only if video output type is NTSC or PAL.
-Audio Output Timing Offset +/-200 ms Select the timing offset for the reco Channel Monitoring Display Audio Meters Yes No Available in the AppCenter Configuration Manager only.
+Analog Sub-pixel Offset alog Sub-pixelDelays the timing within one sample inter applies to analog video only and is availat video output type is NTSC or PAL.
+Audio Output Timing Offset +/-200 ms Select the timing offset for the record channel.
+Channel Monitoring Display Audio Meters Yes No Available in the AppCenter Configuration Manager only.